collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Local Development Environment

-What I'm going to show you now is a generic process.
-It is the same whether you are cloning from a shared repository or a fork.
+What I'm going to show you now is a generic process that you can use for a shared repository or a fork.
+You will clone the repo you have write permission to.

 Let's go back to the screenshot of my local development environment.

-* In the background I have GitHub open in the browser
-* In front of that, I have my local folder window and my terminal
 * You can see that I am working in my home directory.
 The name of home directory is at the top of the terminal, and in front of the command line prompt

 ### Cloning and Changing Directory

-* I am going to use the URL from the repo I have write permission to to clone the repo into the local development environment.
-The command is:
+* I am going to use the URL from the repo to clone it into the home directory.

 * The folder in the home directory with the same name as the GitHub repo and filled with the contents of the repo
 * I now have a copy of the code online in the GitHub repo and a copy in my local development environment